Blue Glacier below Mount Olympus in Olympic National Park, Washington

 The Summit

 We went for the summit in worsening conditions.
 The snow above the glacier was deep and soft.
-Progress was slow and exhausting and the rain came in properly about halfway up.
+Progress was slow and exhausting, and the rain came in properly about halfway up.
 Visibility closed down to maybe twenty meters.
-The clouds sat on everything and I was grateful for our guide Gottlieb, who post-holed our path knee-deep, dragging each leg back out before the next one.
+The clouds sat on everything, and I was grateful again for our guide, who post-holed our path knee-deep, dragging each leg back out before the next one.

 The March Back

 There’s a 24-hour burger joint in Port Angeles.
 I don’t remember the name.
-I remember that I ate a double cheeseburger at one in the morning in soaking wet clothes at a table by myself while my boots dried out slightly on the floor, and that it was one of the better meals of my life.
+I remember eating a double cheeseburger at one in the morning in soaking wet clothes, sitting alone while my boots dried slightly on the floor, and that it was one of the better meals of my life.

 The Blue Glacier is worth the trip on its own terms.
-The summit will be there another time, in better conditions, with a drier sleeping bag.
 Some trips are about the objective.
-This one turned out to be about a glacier at the end of a rainforest, and a swim in water so cold it took your breath away, and getting back to the car.
+This one turned out to be about a glacier at the end of a rainforest, a swim in water so cold it took your breath away, and getting back to the car.

 That’s enough.